 - chopped fresh chives, to garnish

-Put about 2 pints/5 cups of water and the meat in large pan with the onions, garlic, bay leaf, clove and spring of thyme.
+Put about 2 pints/5 cups of water and the meat in a large pan with the onions, garlic, bay leaf, clove and spring of thyme.
 Bring to the boil, lower the heat and simmer for about 1 hour, skimming as necessary, until the beef is tender.
 Remove the beef from stock.
-Strain the broth through a fine mesh sieve lined with a paper towel or cheesecloth, then return to the soup pan together with beef.
+Strain the broth through a fine-mesh sieve lined with a paper towel or cheesecloth, then return to the soup pan together with beef.